Ulf3000/Huion-Switch-Screen/README.md

 # Huion-Switch-Screen
-ahk script to toggle the pen mapping through the different monitors
+ahk script hack to toggle the pen mapping through the different monitors.

+I used cheat engine to find the pointers and offsets to set which monitor the pen maps to.
+This ahk script writes to the huion drivers memory and provides "Switch Screen" to Huion Models like my Kamvas 22 Plus , which dont have any buttons.
+(Huions driver is missing that feature)

+Since this is a AHK script you can easily change it for yourself and use different hotkeys or make one hotkey for each monitor or whatever you like :)